project-chip/connectedhomeip/examples/light-switch-app/nrfconnect/README.md

 use [light switch buttons](#buttons) or
 [Matter CLI commands](#matter-cli-commands), as described in the [Device UI](#device-ui) section.

+### Testing the Generic Switch

+Use the interactive mode of chip-tool:

+        chip-tool interactive start

+Subscribe to the initial-press and short-release

+        >>> switch subscribe-event initial-press 1 20 <node_id> 2 --is-urgent true
+        >>> switch subscribe-event initial-press 1 20 <node_id> 2 --is-urgent true

+When pressing and releasing button 3, both events should be sent to the controller.

 ### Testing Device Firmware Upgrade